serabi/organized-glitter/README.md

   - Individual account settings and preferences
   - Data export and account deletion options
   - Ability to sign in with Google or Discord

+## Security Features
+- **Data Privacy**: All user data is private and only accessible to the account owner
+- **Authentication Security**: Email/password and OAuth2 authentication with PocketBase Auth
+- **Image Security**: Secure image upload and storage with automatic compression

 ## Technology Stack